Testy/TestyTs/README.md

 ## Write some tests

 ### The basics
 Writing tests with Testy is simple.
-Don't forget to export your test suites, otherwise they won't be discovered.
+Don't forget to export your test suites though.
+Otherwise, they won't be discovered by the test runner.

 ```ts
 @testSuite('Sum Test Suite')